SweptThrone/Virus-Survival-Classic/README.md

 This gamemode is very old and very bad.
 It hardly works and I had almost no experience doing anything of this scale at the time of creation.
 I can't recommend you actually use this on a server unless you do some serious revising.
-I probably won't be improving it any time soon.
+I am going to remake it soon, so this version is called Classic.

 ### What is it?
 Virus Survival is a gamemode based on GMod Tower Virus, which in turn is based on Timesplitters, mashed with weapons from Zombie Survival.